valsamovich/cs.github.io/README.md

 `$ git init [project-name]` | Creates a new local repository with the specified name `$ git clone [url]`         | Downloads a project and its entire version history

-**Make Changes** Review edits and craf a commit transaction. **Wite Good Commit Messages** Begin message with a short summary of your changes (up to 50 characters as a guideline).
+**Make Changes** Review edits and craf a commit transaction. **Wite Good Commit Messages** Begin message with a short summary of your changes (up to 50 characters as a guideline). *Commit Often** Committing often keeps your commits small and, again, helps you commit only related changes.
+Moreover, it allows you to share your code more frequently with others.
+That way it‘s easier for everyone to integrate changes regularly and avoid having merge conflicts.
+Having few large commits and sharing them rarely, in contrast, makes it hard to solve conflicts.

 Command                                   | Description
 ------------------------------------------|-----------------------------------------------------------------